AzizahAlq/IOT_DDS_crowd_Detection/README.md

 #### Flask Responsibilities:
 - **Render HTML Templates**: The web server renders an `index.html` template that displays the video streams.
-- **Stream Video**: The server receives video frames from the edge devices via HTTP POST requests and streams them to the client browser using `multipart/x-mixed-replace`, which allows for real-time video display.

 - **Handle Incoming Requests**: The server handles requests from the edge devices to receive the video frames and crowd detection data.

 ---